JasonSooter/our-traditional-home/content/04_Business_and_Work.md

 working on a pizza pie table like this:

-I stopped by the shop mid day todayJason was learning how to bend wood for part of the table
+I stopped by the shop mid day today.
+Jason was learning how to bend wood for part of the table

 ![[photo_(7).jpg]]